 And so in addition to the Democrat implosion, there was an alternative.

-Now, if you take it back to this last election, uh it's hard for Democrats to implode because they weren't in power, but they were imploding in human terms as far as I'm concerned.
+Now, if you take it back to this last election, it's hard for Democrats to implode because they weren't in power, but they were imploding in human terms as far as I'm concerned.

-It was just it was it was outrageous.
+It was just, it was outrageous.

-It's gonna be defended.
+It's going to be defended.

-It's gonna be applauded.
+It's going to be applauded.

-Uh the Democratic Party is becoming more and more fringe and wacko by the day.
+The Democratic Party is becoming more and more fringe and wacko by the day.

-And yet the drive-by media doesn't portray them that way.
+And yet, the drive-by media doesn't portray them that way.

 They portrayed them the way they did the old mainstream guys.